eellak/gsoc2018-arimamadurai/README.md

 Arima Madurai already supported Tamil, Malayalam and Latin scripts and with this project, Greek script was added to the glyphset.
 The fact that the font already supported multi scripts was a real benefit to the project: Arima Madurai already acted in a non latin typographic environment and therefore displayed a large set of shapes that were used to match the Greek glyphs with the other ones.

-**You can found [here](https://github.com/eellak/gsoc2018-arimamadurai/blob/master/00_PROCESS/07_SPECIMEN/180812_characterset.pdf) a PDF of the Greek character sets that was added to Arima Madurai.**
+**You can find [here](https://github.com/eellak/gsoc2018-arimamadurai/blob/master/00_PROCESS/07_SPECIMEN/180812_characterset.pdf) a PDF of the Greek character sets that was added to Arima Madurai.**

 ---